Azure/azure-quickstart-templates/quickstarts/microsoft.documentdb/cosmosdb-sql-container-sprocs/README.md

 ---
-description: This template creates an Azure Cosmos account for Core (SQL) API and a container with a stored procedure, trigger and user defined function.
+description: This template creates an Azure Cosmos DB account for Core (SQL) API and a container with a stored procedure, trigger and user defined function.
 page_type: sample
 products:
 - azure